 You can now watch the video from the event for a limited time here

 A high-impact literary cabaret of Dutch readings, discussion, live drawing and music.

-Hosted by Rosie Goldsmith and featuring live music and live drawing from singer-songwriter VanWyck and illustrator and political cartoonist Henny Beaumont.
+Hosted by Rosie Goldsmith and with live music from singer-songwriter VanWyck, and live drawing by illustrator and political cartoonist Henny Beaumont.
 Part of New Dutch Writing, supported by The Dutch Foundation for Literature.

 Karin Amatmoekrim is an award-winning Surinamese-Dutch writer with Indonesian, Chinese, African and Native American ancestry.
 She is the author of six novels, a memoir, numerous essays and short stories.

 Simone Atangana Bekono‘s award-winning first poetry collection in 2017 was published in English by Emma Press: how the first sparks became visible, trans.
 David Colmer.
 Her debut novel was Confrontaties (2020).

 Sam Garrett is a prolific translator of Dutch literature, twice winner of the Society of Authors’ Vondel Prize for Dutch-English translation.
 His 2012 translation of The Dinner by Herman Koch became the most popular Dutch novel ever translated into English.

 Jaap Robben is a poet, playwright, performer, and acclaimed children’s author.
 You Have Me to Love, his first novel for adults, received international glowing reviews.
 His latest novel is Summer Brother (trans.
 David Doherty).